 4. Once the sprouts are about ¾ inch (or 2cm), uncover them and expose them to the sun.
 This will activate the chlorophyll content in the sprouts.
-You will be able the see this by how dark green the tops of the sprouts become from the exposure to the sun.
+You will be able the see this by how dark green the tops of the

 The darker the green gets, the more chlorophyll content the sprouts will contain.
 Chlorophyll has many benefits that can help you sustain a healthy body.

 Continue to water them daily, but adjust the amount of water according to how wet they appear.
 You don’t want to water them too much because they will rot, and if you don’t water them enough, they will be too dry and withered.